Main Menu

 Safe Streets and Roads for All (SS4A)

 The federal Safe Streets and Roads for All grant program, administered by the U.S. Department of Transportation, provides competitive funding for planning, demonstration, and implementation activities aimed at reducing roadway deaths and serious injuries through comprehensive safety action plans and projects.
 SS4A supports safety improvements for all road users, including pedestrians and cyclists.
-The FY 2026 Notice of Funding Opportunity is expected to be released in early 2026 and applications due in June.

 Active Transportation Infrastructure Investment Program (ATIIP)